-- This estimates your initial startup expenses (other than the items identified separately above).
+- This estimates your initial startup expenses (other than the items identified separately above) and is based on Teriyaki Madness’s experience, the experience of its affiliates, and its current requirements for Teriyaki Madness Franchises.
 These figures are estimates, and Teriyaki Madness cannot guarantee that you will not have additional expenses starting the Business.

 - Your costs depend on how closely you follow Teriyaki Madness’s methods and procedures; your management skill, experience, and business acumen; local economic conditions; the local market for your services and products; the prevailing wage rate; competition; and the sales level reached during the initial period.